minyandafna/minyandafna.github.io/_events/2019-11-22-friday-night-minyan.md

 _In an effort to accommodate all members of our community, please bring food items that are in accordance with the Minyan Dafna Kashrut Policy available at minyandafna.org._

-_There may be a flight of stairs up to the entrance of this home._
+_There is a short flight of stairs up to the entrance of this home._